bioexcel/2022-02-01-gromacs-on-Discoverer/README.md

 ```

 **NOTE**
-For consistent benchmarking results and optimal performance for this benchmark input we have found that you should add the flags ``-resethway -dlb yes -notunepme -noconfout`` to the ``mdrun`` command.
+For consistent benchmarking results and optimal performance for this benchmark input you should add the flags ``-resethway -dlb yes -notunepme -noconfout`` to the ``mdrun`` command.

 ```bash